 - Soak about 10 long wooden skewers in water while you prepare the shrimp.

 - Whisk together all ingredients in a medium bowl except shrimp.
-Add shrimp and gently toss to coat shrimp.
-Marinate in refrigerator for 30 minutes, gently stirring a couple times.
+Add shrimp and gently toss to coat the shrimp.

-- Skewer shrimp onto two parallel skewers and place on rack over baking sheet or a broiler pan.
+- Skewer shrimp onto two parallel skewers and place on a rack over a baking sheet or a broiler pan.

-- Preheat broiler and broil about 6 inches away from element for 3-5 minutes or till cooked through (time depends on size of shrimp), turning at halfway point.
+- Preheat the broiler and broil about 6 inches away from the element for 3-5 minutes or until cooked through (time depends on the size of the shrimp), turning at the halfway point.
 Or grill if desired which may take even less time!

 - Serve warm.